10 Happiness Habits For You, Backed By Positive Psychology

 10. Embrace Change & Stay Optimistic

-Father of Modern Positive Psychology, Martin Seligman lays out some strategies to override your inner pessimist:
+Father of Modern Positive Psychology, Martin Seligman, lays out three strategies to override your inner pessimist:

-• try to find out what could be alternative explanations for seemingly bad events.
+3. Try to find out alternate explanations for seemingly bad events.

 Final Words